JC-Study-08-General/wds-reactHooks/notes.md

+- React - Components should always start with a capital letter.
 - hooks can only be used in function components not class based ones.
 - hooks have to run in the same order everytime.
 - You cannot mutate state!!